gogoair/lavatory/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. _home:

-Welcome to Lavatory's documentation!
+Welcome to lavatory's documentation!
 ====================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :titlesonly:
+   CHANGELOG

+.. include:: ../README.rst

 Indices and tables
 ==================